 Failure to comply with the following could result in your application remaining invalid:

-A Section 73 application is considered to be a new application.
-The information required will depend upon what changes are proposed or the purpose of any condition it is proposed to remove or vary and national or local policies, or other material considerations, which may have changed significantly since the original grant of permission.
+With respect to a Section 73 application, the information required will depend upon what changes are proposed or the purpose of any condition it is proposed to remove or vary and national or local policies, or other material considerations, which may have changed significantly since the original grant of permission.

 Ensure any electronic files you submit with your application meet our requirements(pdf, 41KB).